 Both wine and cider are available to accompany their very good lunches or teas which can be eaten in either a lovely sunny and quiet outdoor area with a view of the vineyard, or in the oak-beamed barn.

-This vineyard in South Devon produces top-quality wine and their own cheeses and offers a variety of tours in addition to a café and shop selling their produce.
+This vineyard based on the opposite side of the River Dart near Stoke Gabriel produces top-quality wine and their own cheeses and offers a variety of tours in addition to a café and shop selling their produce.
 The estate is not generally open to the public so this is one way of taking a proper look at the glorious landscape.

 Tours range from a self-guided walk round the vineyards followed by an ‘instructed’ wine tasting to a full-blown halfday Sharpham Wine Experience.
 You can also partake in a cheese flight (three cheeses) or a wine flight (four wines) to get your taste buds going.
 Particularly popular is the ‘Trek & Taste’ which gives you entrance to the vineyard, plus a tasting of three wines and two cheeses.